-However, some users have felt that it performs a bit slower with file transfer operation on wireless connection than wired.
-But, with its price and features, it undoubtedly stands out to be much competition to other wireless NAS adapters in its competition.
+However, some users have felt that it performs a bit slower with file transfer operation on a wireless connection than wired.
+But, with its price and features, it undoubtedly stands out to be much competition to other wireless NAS adapters in the competition.
 It comes with a retail price of $99.99.

 These are a few of the market-leading recommended NAS USB adapters.
 You can buy one according to your needs.
 But buying one is necessary if you wish to turn your Hard Drive into NAS.
 Along with a NAS USB adapter, you must have a Wi-Fi router as well.